The Emperor's New Clothes: Music

+In 2001, Elton John wrote a song with his lyricist, Bernie Taupin, titled "The Emperor's New Clothes" for his 26th album Songs from the West Coast.

+Idiom

 As an idiom, use of the story's title refers to something widely accepted as true or professed as being praiseworthy, due to an unwillingness of the general population to criticize it or be seen as going against popular opinion.
 The phrase "emperor's new clothes" has become an idiom about logical fallacies.
-The story may be explained by pluralistic ignorance.

-The story is about a situation where "no one believes, but everyone believes that everyone else believes.
-Or alternatively, everyone is ignorant to whether the emperor has clothes on or not, but believes that everyone else is not ignorant."
+The story may be explained by pluralistic ignorance or collective illusions.
+In the story, townspeople pretend to see the emperor's non-existent outfit to fit in.
+Everyone is ignorant to whether the emperor has clothes on or not, but believes that everyone else is not ignorant.
+This is an example of a situation where "no one believes, but everyone believes that everyone else believes."
+Simply put, collective illusions arise when individuals conform to a group's false beliefs, often out of social pressure.